kaunel85/ong-bylaws/bylaws.md

     - Any academic program strikes for the past two semesters
     - Count of excused and unexcused absences from regular meetings in the current academic term as stated in Section 19.3

-32. All voting will be conducted inside the chapter meeting using the heads down fists up method or an instant-runoff ballot at the discretion of the Chair.
+32. All Elections inside the chapter meeting using an instant-runoff ballot.
 Additionally if there is only one candidate there may be a vote by acclimation if successfully motioned.
 There shall be two vote counters who cannot be candidates in the election chosen by the following preference
     - President
     - CAB Member
     - Alumnus Member